-Along with many other medical professionals, we are deeply disappointed and worried by the Governments ruling and the lack of lack of proper regulation put forward by the Government’s response to an independent review into the future of the sector.
+Along with many other medical professionals, we are deeply disappointed and worried by the Government’s ruling and the lack of proper regulation put forward by the Government’s response to an independent review of the future of the sector.

 Ministers have failed to agree to a key recommendation from NHS medical director Sir Bruce Keogh, whose review followed the PIP breast implant scandal.

-The Governments decision has been described by cosmetic leaders as ‘appalling’ and a ‘wasted opportunity’.
+Cosmetic leaders have described the Government’s decision as ‘appalling’ and a ‘wasted opportunity’.
 The President of the British Association of Aesthetic Plastic Surgeons has stated that; “Frankly, we are no less than appalled at the lack of action taken – this review, not the first one conducted into the sector, represents yet another thoroughly wasted opportunity to ensure patient safety.
-With all the evidence provided by the clinical community, choosing not to reclassify fillers as medicines with immediate effect or setting up any kind of compulsory register beggars belief.
+With all the evidence provided by the clinical community, choosing not to reclassify fillers as medicines with immediate effect or setting up any compulsory register beggars belief.
 Legislators have clearly been paying only lip service to the sector’s dire warnings that dermal fillers are a crisis waiting to happen.”

-As a medical clinic, run by medically trained cosmetic doctors, we place ultimate emphasis on conducting our business and offering services to patients in a safe and regulated medical environment, by professional hands.
-We will not compromise on patient safety and have never offered dermal fillers or botulinum toxin treatments to patients, by any practitioners that are not medical doctors, something that we find alarming and distressing.
+As a medical clinic run by medically trained cosmetic doctors, we place ultimate emphasis on conducting our business and offering services to patients in a safe and regulated medical environment with professional hands.
+We will not compromise on patient safety and have never offered dermal fillers or botulinum toxin treatments to patients by any practitioners that are not medical doctors, something that we find alarming and distressing.